13 Amazing things about working backstage

 To enter the entertainment industry as a backstage person, you need to develop some really important skills and there is a way you can do it, right here in Newcastle.

 Are you ready to take your place as a leader backstage?
-Here's some great training to start with:
+Here's some great opportunities for training in 2021:

 If you already have the above qualification, or a lot of industry experience, then you might like to consider the following: